 The Excess Protected Accumulated Deferred Income Tax must follow the normalization provisions of the TCJA, while the Excess Unprotected Accumulated Deferred Income Tax does not.

-Cal-Am should refund the 2018-2020 Excess Protected Accumulated Deferred Income Tax to ratepayers.
+Cal-Am should refund the 2018-2020 Excess Protected Accumulated Deferred Income Tax to ratepayers, no faster or sooner than allowed pursuant to the normalization rules of the Internal Revenue Service.

 The Commission has previously determined that flow-through is the appropriate method for refunding tax benefits to ratepayers.